Around the eighth inning of tonight’s dismal game, Lore asked me when last times the Red Sox won the World Series.

 This is an adaptation of an old cartoon for the web.

 “Your national anthem is beautiful,” Lore said after watching a country music trio do the honors before game four.
 “But it is very easy to fuck up when the wrong person sings it.”
 She expects everyone to sing it the way Whitney Houston did.

-But here’s a Tim McCarver drinking game.
-Drink each time McCarver:
+I don’t drink much but here’s a Tim McCarver drinking game.

-Here’s a fun book that may not be in your library, since it seems hard to get a hold of: All Yesterdays: Unique and Speculative Views of Dinosaurs and Other Prehistoric Animals by John Conway, C.M.
+Here’s a fun book that may not be in your library, since it seems to be hard to get a hold of: All Yesterdays: Unique and Speculative Views of Dinosaurs and Other Prehistoric Animals by John Conway, C.M.
 Kosemen, and Darren Naish.

 If I might engage in a little second-guessing of Jim Leyland…

 You keep using that word.
 I do not think it means what you think it means.

 I had a baseball game on the television while Lore was studying.

 I visited the West Branch Municipal Cemetery, where President Hoover’s parents and other relatives are buried.